jpswade/jpswade.github.io/_posts/2008-09-25-whats-wrong-with-low-version-numbers.md

   * [YouTube Video](http://www.youtube.com/watch?v=i6Fr65PFqfk) @ 0:51:15
   * [Slideshow presentation (part2)](http://www.slideshare.net/iamcal/why-i-hate-django-part-22-presentation) @ slide 61-64

 This is because Django has only just released version 1.0 (on 03/09/08).
-Considering that the project was started over 3 years ago (July 2005), it&#8217;s a fairly long time.
+Considering that the project was started over 3 years ago (July 2005), it's a fairly long time.

 In his insightful, yet comic presentation Cal pokes fun at Djangos low version number, suggesting that projects with a higher version number can be more trusted, while giving an an alternate (and extreme) suggestion of 10,000 (or even vista), claiming that these are &#8220;serious business&#8221;.